Can you tell us a little bit about yourself?

 I am a strong believer that when people are volunteering their time, they must receive some sort of reward or benefit from it.
 For student involved in The Nutrition Press, their benefits are that they get their work published on a reputable site with a decent reach and that they work closely with an editor to improve their writing over our 12-month program.

 When students join the team they are allocated to an editor who will work with them for the 12 months.
 Through the writing process, the editors provide feedback to the authors on their writing.
 We have a big emphasis on constructive feedback and provide opportunities for our authors and editors to go back-and-forth in the development of articles.
 I believe that getting the authors actively involved in this editing process allows them to really develop their writing skills.

 Sounds good, and it does sound like it’s working.
 It’s something that can help them with their careers no matter what they go into.

 I think it definitely is!
 The quality of the articles that we produce these days is much higher than what it was way back in 2014.

 Many of our former team members have gone on to achieve great things in both nutrition – and health-related positions, as well as in other areas like communications and business.
 The feedback that we have achieved from these now-professionals is that their involvement in The Nutrition Press allowed them to not only develop their writing and communication skills but also to make a name for themselves and develop a network both in Australia and around the world!

 Any plans for where you want to take the Nutrition Press next?

 There are definitely exciting plans coming soon for the Nutrition Press!
 I’m not quite ready to reveal them yet.
 Stay tuned and we’ll be revealing that in the not too distant future.

 Rachel Ben-David is a recent graduate dietitian from Monash University.
-Rachel is also the founder and director of student run website The Nutrition Press.
-This website aims to provide a resources made by nutrition students for nutrition students that is based on high quality evidence and that can be used to enhance studies.
+Rachel is also the founder and director of the student-run website The Nutrition Press.
+This website aims to provide a resource made by nutrition students for nutrition students that is based on high-quality evidence and that can be used to enhance studies.